 Under the terms of the securities lending program, the WSIB retains substantially all the risks and rewards of ownership of the loaned securities and also retains contractual rights to the cash flows.
-These securities are not derecognized from the consolidated statements of financial position.
+These securities are not derecognized from the unaudited condensed interim consolidated statements of financial position.